yuzhengcuhk/yuzhengcuhk.github.io/index.md

 </h2>

 * * *
 My research  is situated at the intersection of artificial intelligence (AI) and privacy-enhancing technologies (PETs), with the overarching goal of enabling efficient and privacy-preserving real-world applications.
 I advance PETs, including multiparty computation (MPC), differential privacy (DP), and federated learning (FL).
 Building on my contributions to the theory and design of PETs, I advance PPAI real-world deployments by developing *theoretically sound* and *practically deployable* PETs solutions.
 My work has been classified as <a href="#ppai">privacy-preserving AI</a>, <a href="#llm_sp">LLM privacy & security</a>, and <a href="#sec_com">secure computation</a>.
 My long-term vision is to pioneer foundational PPAI methodologies and build scalable PPAI systems with real-world impact.
+[Full List](https://scholar.google.com/citations?hl=en&user=fH3uUgYAAAAJ&view_op=list_works&sortby=pubdate)

 <h3 align="left" id="ppai">
   Privacy-Preserving AI